techsoft3d/HOOPS-Communicator-Editing-Scene-Properties/README.md

 }
 ```

-It should contain at least the **WebViewer** and a confSerializer and a
+It should contain at least the **WebViewer**, a confSerializer and a
 confParser, you can use it to check compatibility of versions or save parameters
 in the env depending on your use case.